scollinselliott/eratosthenes/README.md

 - `absolute` `constraints`, as either *termini post* or *ante quos*, expressed as samples from a probability density

-Information related to these three items must be formatted in objects of a `list` class, as follows.
+Information on these object classes follow.

 ### Sequences